pandas-dev/pandas/doc/source/io.rst

 Compatibility
 ~~~~~~~~~~~~~

-0.10.1 of ``HDFStore`` is backwards compatible for reading tables created in a prior version of pandas
-however, query terms using the prior (undocumented) methodology are unsupported. ``HDFStore`` will issue a warning if you try to use a prior-version format file.
-You must read in the entire
-file and write it out using the new format to take advantage of the updates.
-The group attribute ``pandas_version`` contains the version information.
+0.10.1 of ``HDFStore`` is backwards compatible for reading tables created in a prior version of pandas however, query terms using the prior (undocumented) methodology are unsupported. ``HDFStore`` will issue a warning if you try to use a prior-version format file.
+You must read in the entire file and write it out using the new format, using the method ``copy`` to take advantage of the updates.
+The group attribute ``pandas_version`` contains the version information. ``copy`` takes a number of options, please see the docstring.

      .. ipython:: python